-For 2024/25 the rules about subscriptions to each type of ISA have been revised.
-This means that, subject to eliqibility, you can subscribe to:
+For 2025/26 the ISA subscription rules mean that, subject to eligibility, you can subscribe to:

-1. One or more basic ISAs with a stocks and shares component.

-- 2. One or more basic ISAs with a cash component or, if started before 1 December 2019, a single Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper).

-- 3. One or more Innovative Finance ISAs.

-- 4. A single LISA
+- 1. One or more basic ISAs with a stocks and shares component. - 2.
+One or more basic ISAs with a cash component or, if started before 1 December 2019, a single Help to Buy ISA (a small number of providers incorporate both types within the one ISA wrapper). - 3.
+One or more Innovative Finance ISAs. - 4.
+A single LISA

-A one-only limit still applies to each type of JISA and to the LISA.
+A one-only limit applies to each type of JISA as well as the LISA.